This post may contain affiliate links. Please see my full disclosure policy for more details.

 Here’s a little back story.

 I was really good at budgeting all through high school and college.
-Then, I had kids.
+I actually learned this method of budgeting in high school.
+It’s not newly invented.
+But then, I had kids.
 My lack of discipline and disregard for financial order overcame me as I struggled to find myself in my role as a new mom.

 Suddenly, the new best rocker was more important and used furniture just wouldn’t do for my new baby.
 I opened credit cards and charged what I couldn’t afford.